Parton Showers

 interplay between perturbative and nonperturbative physics modeling

-and Dire therefore come with their own dedicated default tune
+in general.
+VINCIA therefore comes with their own dedicated default tune

 parameters which are activated in different ways, see the respective